 North Korea also claims that they were invaded first by the Americans, and the initial invasion of South Korea was a counterattack.

-Blood Knight: This trope also got mixed with a helping of Nice Job Breaking It, Hero, as part of the reason that the Korean People's Army was able to steamroll South Korea at the beginning of the war was that the US had refused to equip Syngman Rhee's South Korean army with equipment much over basic rifles after Rhee indicated he was determined to take a stab at conquering North Korea — the last headache the US needed at that time.
+Blood Knight: This trope also got mixed with a helping of Nice Job Breaking It, Hero, as part of the reason that the Korean People's Army was able to steamroll South Korea at the beginning of the war was that the US had refused to equip Syngman Rhee's South Korean army with equipment beyond basic rifles after Rhee indicated he was determined to take a stab at conquering North Korea — the last headache the US needed at that time.

 Canucks with Chinooks: The Canadian Army played a large role in the Korean War,note with a peak strength of over 8,000 troops in-theatre, Canada was the fourth-largest contributor to the UN military effort in Korea, after South Korea, the United States and Britain and the Royal Canadian Navy's "Tribal" class destroyers were very active in the Naval Blockade of North Korea and providing gunfire support to troops on the ground.
 The Royal Canadian Air Force didn't commit any combat units, but their North Star transports played a large role in the UN forces' airlift operations and two dozen Canadian fighter pilots fought in Korea as exchange officers with the U.S. Air Force and U.S. Navy.